book cover

 Prosecco Mimosa Recipe

-This is one of my all-time favorite cocktails.
-This popular drink is made with champagne and orange juice, and it is just the right mix of sweet and tart.
+This classic cocktail, made with champagne and orange juice, is the perfect balance of sweet and tart.

 orange juice and Prosecco